electrongonewild/electrongonewild/README.md

 ## About Us
-Electronics enthusiasts exploring new stuff and sharing to help other enthusiasts to along!
+Electronics enthusiasts exploring new stuff and sharing knowledge to help other enthusiasts to get along!